mrgoodsire/AgeofAshes/Session_Notes.md

 We heal up Asemer.
 1 elixir of life, combat medicine, 2 healing spells.
 We heal Gus.
 2 elixirs of life.

+#### Room Loot:
+ - 2 Throwing Axes - Left in Room
+ - Non-magic Obsidian Strategic Figurines - Gus 20GP total

+### Session 5 XP:
+ - 40     Boggard warrior
+ - 150    Shrieking monkey people
+ - 60     Boggard but with spells
+ - 20      Puzzle progress
+ - 50     Posandi Bros.
+Shenanigans
+ - 50     Volunteer at Lamond's Lament
+ - 60     Mini Sauron
+ - 430    Session Total
+ - 690    Level 2 total

+# Session 6

+## Hellknight  Hill Interior

+### West Hallway from Study
+We open the door and Asemar walks inside a slime.
+Combat!
+Sneaks and crits don't work, but poison do.

+#### Room Loot:
+ - +1 Bastard Sword

+After an hour, Gus has used battle medicine on everyone.
+Hal gets antsy sitting still for so long.
+I offer him a Gettin' Trashed IPA, he does not like it but is a good sport about it.
+I offer some to everyone else and we cheers over the dead slime.
+We notice that Hal has scales that have been getting worse.

+### Smithy
+We find enough armor to piece together one set of Hellknight Armor, anvils, and degraded weapons.

+#### Room Loot
+ - Hellknight Plate - Gus

+### Study
+We return back to the study and attempt a barricaded door.
+We try the upper west door.

+### Empty room
+The door to the West returns to the main corridor.

+### Main Corridor
+We go through the South Eastern door.

+### Tomb
+There are 7 skellies and a big skelly.
+There is a final resting place for Hellknights.
+We find bodies lain to rest with some conspicuously empty spaces.

+#### Room Loot:
+ - Hellknight Plate - Left in hall for later

+### Big Boi Tomb
+Four tombs with important hellknights.
+There names are on their tombs.

+#### Hellknights buried here:
+ - Mistress of blades Xera Delphine
+ - Master of Blades Renten Viselli
+ - Paravicar Yenesta
+ - Paralictor Loren Sinelle

+Hal sneaks through the door to the North and discovers two Kobolds eating the Emperor birds in the Main Corridor.

+### Main Corridor
+There are two Kobolds eating the emperor birds.
+Mo' tries to be diplomatic and addresses them as friends, but they say "We're not friends, we're dragons!"
+Combat!

+One escaped, after summoning two illusions.

+We gather the paintings and armor and go back to Breachill.

+## Breachill

+### Quarters and Bits
+Gus sells off our excess loot to divvy up amongst the group.

+Everyone gets 12GP

+Mo' and Hus fully heal two sets of Hellknight fullplate!
+We sell them for 10GP and a set of fullplate armor for Gus.
+Gus sells his Breastplate for 4GP and adds 1GP to the group loot.

+### Shelyn's Smile
+Asemer, and Fable go to sell the Obsidian figurines and the painting.

+Armiger Alak just happens to be in the store.

+Alak buys the painting for 15GP and the figurines for 20GP.

+Quintino also happens to be in the store and Fable pickpockets him and gets some junk.
+He wants any Hellknight junk we find in the citadel.
+Alak is staying with Quintino's house.
+Alak was turned down boarding due to his Hellknight armor and Quintino took him in.

+### Hal meanders around the city
+He finds himself passing the Pickled Ear, Morta's Mortuary, and Breach Creek Lumber.
+Lumberjacks are struggling with goblin's at the edge of the Crimsontide Wood getting in the way and chicken monsters deeper in the fwood who have invaded their lumber harvesting locations.
+Hal also finds a bounty for the chicken monster at Breach Creek.

+A tradesman mentions they've lost some people to the chicken monster, and that they can use help.
+Hal says the Halcyon Brigade may get to it after our current affairs.

+These Devil Chickens have been turning people to stone.

+## Hellknight Hill Interior

+### Tomb
+Fable disarms an impaling spike trap on the east door past all the normal Hellknight tombs.

+### Document storage room
+Lockboxes, files, filing cabinets, recent shoe footprints in the dust, and candles on the table.

+Mo' follows the dusty tracks to a hallway that leads into darkness.
+Hal knows the candles on the table have been used recently for something magical.
+Hal knows that the lockboxes were opened and emptied ages ago.
+Asemer found an unopened lockbox.
+Mo' opens it and we find loot!

+#### Room Loot
+ - Scroll of Darkness - Hal
+ - Scroll of Magic Missile - Hal
+ - Scroll of Heal( Level 1 ) - Gus
+ - Scroll of ??? - Hal
+ - Alak's ring - Fable
+ - Silver figurine

+We see the dark hallway ends and we go back to the tomb.

+### Tomb
+Four ghosts are in the room.
+Combat!

+I run, we beat the ghosts and heal up.
+Battle medicine on Hal, and CRIT on Mo' for 24 damage healed.